serdimoa/charting/JS-Api.md

 3. `onErrorCallback`: function(reason)

 This function is called when chart needs quotes data.
 The charting library expects onDataCallback to be called once when all requesting data received.
 No further calls are expected.

+###getServerTime(callback)
+1. `callback`: function(unixTime)

+This function is called if configuration flag `supports_time` is set to `true` when chart needs to know the server time.
+The charting library expects callback to be called once.
+The time is provided without milliseconds.
+Example: `1445324591`.
+It is used to display Countdown on the price scale.